arthurjen/hello-http/LAB.md

 in a `server.js` file at the root of your project.
 You will import (`require`) this same function into your E2E test and use `chai.request(app)` to start the server
 * Use 'extract' function to not have all of your code live in the listening function.
-You should be able to do this for 1) greeting, 2) interesting fact, 3) other BONUS methods.
+You should be able to do this for 1) birthday greeting, 2) interesting fact, 3) other BONUS methods.
 TDD these synchronous functions first before exposing via the server.

 ## Testing